 9. Ukyo Kuonji from Ranma ½

-Ukyo blends male and female characteristics, known in the anime community as a trap.
+Ukyo blends tomboy characteristics.
 Her own father betrayed her trust, and she proceeded to develop as a masculine tomboy character to train as a martial artist and get revenge.

 Ukyo loves to challenge anyone who underestimates her abilities, she takes particular pleasure in witnessing her opponent’s astonishment when she finishes kicking their ass to the ground.
-When she appeared on her first day at school she is dressed like a boy, she looks forward to the challenge.
+When she appeared on her first day at school she was dressed like a boy, she looked forward to the challenge.
 She usually wears the boys’ uniform, except when it’s gym time!

 Ukyo seems straightforward at first, but once you get to know her; she has quite a handful of personalities.
-Especially when it comes to romance, her actions can often be somewhat complicated!
+Especially when it comes to romance, her tomboy traits can often be somewhat complicated!

 8. Winry Rockbell from Full Metal Alchemist

-Not a lot of girls (Or boys) would be excited from bolts and nuts, but Winry does.
-She is a tech nerd who gets excited about technology and innovations.
-Winry is a total gearhead and knows how to create prosthetic body parts, she combined mechanic and medic knowledge which makes her a great automil expert.
+Not a lot of girls (Or boys) would be excited by bolts and nuts, but Winry does.
+She is a tech nerd tomboy who gets excited about technology and innovations.
+Winry is a total gearhead and knows how to create prosthetic body parts, she combines mechanic and medic knowledge which makes her a one-of-a-kind expert.

-Although she’s a tough mechanic and a tomboy, she sympathizes with other people, constantly worrying about them.
+Although she is a tough mechanic tomboy, she sympathizes with other people, constantly worrying about them.
 Winry doesn’t go out of her way to be tomboyish, she is just tough and cool.